Anne Frank: Legacy

 As of 2018, there are over 270 schools named after Frank worldwide.
 A hundred of them are in Germany, 89 in France, 45 in Italy, 17 in the Netherlands (among them the 6th Montessori School in Amsterdam that Anne herself attended until 1941), four in Brazil, four in the United States (among them the Anne Frank Inspire Academy), two in Bulgaria and one each in Argentina, Belgium, Canada, Colombia, El Salvador, Spain, Hungary, Israel, Nepal, Uruguay and Sweden.
 By 2024 there were 18 schools in Mexico named after her.

 In 2020, the first of a series of Anne Frank Children's Human Rights Memorials was placed adjacent to a high school in Maaleh, Adumim, outside of Jerusalem.
 In 2021, the second memorial was unveiled in Antigua, Guatemala, and another in Buenos Aires in 2024.
 In 2023, however, a plan to rename a daycare centre in Tangerhütte, Germany, named for Anne Frank since 1970, was met with international outcry and eventually dropped.

 On 25 June 2022, a slideshow Google Doodle was dedicated in honour of Frank marking the 75th anniversary of the publication of her diary.

+On 12 June 2026, on Anne Frank's 97th birthday, the Anne Frank Center USA launched @AnneFrankLifeStory, a TikTok and Instagram project aimed at introducing younger individuals to Anne Frank's story and Holocaust education through short-form social media content.

+ICE controversy

+In January 2026, following Operation Metro Surge carried out by United States Immigration and Customs Enforcement (ICE), Minnesota governor Tim Walz compared children fearful of immigration enforcement in Minnesota to Anne Frank, saying that future generations might write "that story about Minnesota."
+The remarks drew criticism from the United States Holocaust Memorial Museum, which said that comparing contemporary political disputes to Anne Frank's experience was a false equivalency.
+Other Jewish leaders defended Walz's comments, arguing that he was referring to the fear experienced by immigrant children rather than equating their circumstances with the Holocaust.

+Ruth Franklin signs a copy of The Many Lives of Anne Frank for Tim Walz.

+Literary critic Ruth Franklin signed a copy of her book, The Many Lives of Anne Frank, for Walz at a SWAN Day event hosted by Jan Lisa Huttner in March 2026.
+On June 12, 2026, on Anne Frank's 97th birthday, the signed copy of the book was hand-delivered to Governor Walz's office, along with a DVD copy of the 2003 film Anne B. Real, by members of the Minneapolis branch of the American Association of University Women.